Practical guide for Indian buyers and sellers

 • Auto-release after 7 days if the buyer does not respond

-When should you use escrow?
+When should you use payment protection?

 Freelance projects above ₹5,000